jcocozza/rct/README.md

 2. Exclusive remote/client relationship (only verified machines can send data)

-- the config file supports including a token which all data will have to be sent with
+- the config file supports adding a token.
+This essentially acts as an API key that needs to be included with any request to the rct server.

 ## Setup